 The review is scheduled for a 4-6 week review period, which includes approximately 3 weeks of actual review time in addition to pre- and post-review meetings / conference calls.
 If you use a publisher website -- for example, McGraw-Hill Connect, Pearson's MyLab or Mastering, WileyPLUS, etc. -- you must provide the team with a central student login so we can access those specific content items.

-Once the final report is drafted, the team will submit the final report and the instructor of the course will be notified of the outcome.
+Once the final report is drafted, the team will submit the final report and the instructor of the course and department chair will be notified of the outcome.

 7. Revise your course.